 Think twice about buying an instrument directly from India unless you live there, are an expert in restoration and setup, or are fortunate enough to live close to a qualified craftsman.
 And you can't rely on your local music store or guitar shop.
 Chances are, they won't even know how to tune a sitar.

 There are only a handful of reputable sitar and surbahar retailers in North America and Europe.
-When they are featured here, it is by invitation only.
-Please use the contact form to inquire about any of our instruments that are of interest.
+It's best to buy from one of them.